rpgdude1995/GZDoomGUI/README.md

 -Currently only works with DOOM properly not heretic/hexen/strife

 -the screen draws items at a hardcoded virtual resolution of 1280x720 therefore does not properly support 4x3, 5x4, 16x10 etc.

--Mouse scrolling through weapons does not correspond to the chosen selection it just uses the defaults